 Calico is the most widely adopted container networking and security solution for Kubernetes.
 Powering more than 100M containers across 2M+ nodes in 166 countries, Calico is supported across all major cloud providers and Kubernetes distributions.
 Calico gives you a choice of data planes, including eBPF, standard Linux networking, and Windows HNS-based workloads running in public clouds and/or on-prem, on a single node, or across a multi-thousand-node cluster.
 Whether you need to scale to thousands of microservices with eBPF, or add Windows workloads to your Kubernetes deployments, Calico has you covered.

 Calico’s core design principles leverage cloud-native design best practices, combined with proven, standards-based network protocols trusted by the largest Internet providers worldwide.
 The result is a solution that runs at scale in some of the largest Kubernetes deployments amongst enterprises.

 Features of Calico networking on AKS

 Most networking requirements for AKS can be met with Kubenet and Azure CNI, but some AKS users may require additional, specific functionality available in other networking solutions for their containerized workloads.
 They may also want to utilize the same network plugin used in their on-premises Kubernetes environments to simplify their operations in a hybrid environment.

-For example, with the Calico CNI, AKS users can have unified networking capabilities across disparate cloud environments, leveraging Calico IP address management (IPAM) capabilities for both self-managed Azure clusters and managed Azure AKS clusters.
+For example, with the Calico CNI, AKS users can have unified networking capabilities across disparate cloud environments, leveraging Calico IP address management (IPAM) capabilities for both self-managed and managed Microsoft AKS clusters.

 Using Calico networking on AKS, users can: